sam-gowland/growth_rates/README.md

 # growth_rates

 This repository is for quickly determining microbial growth rates in high-throughput from plate reader OD600 data.
 It uses the iPython (Jupyter Notebooks) environment to import raw plate reader data from an Excel export, find a best-fit linear regression to Time (x) v. ln(OD600) (y) data, quality check fits, and export fit parameters back to Excel for easy end-user data manipulation and visualization.
-To start, make sure you have installed Jupyter Notebooks or JupyterLab.
+To start, make sure you have installed **Jupyter Notebooks** or **JupyterLab**.
 I recommend using [Anaconda Navigator](https://www.anaconda.com/download) to download and access these tools.

 ## Scientific background